DataDog/chaos-controller/docs/network_disruption_hosts.md

-# Network disruption: Specifying hosts
+# Network disruption: Specifying hosts and services

 ## Q: When should I specify hosts?